w3f/Grants-Program/README_2.md

     2. Grants Evaluators can approve a pull request to accept the deliverable.
 5. **Milestone Payment:**
     1. Notification is issued to the Operations Team once the delivery was accepted or after 2 weeks without any feedback after the initial delivery.
 As soon as feedback is provided by the evaluators, this feedback first needs to be resolved.
-    2. Operations Team makes the payment to the BTC or DOT address specified in the initial application.
+    2. Operations Team makes the payment to the BTC address specified in the initial application.

 *Grant application can be amended at any time, leading to a need for reevaluation by the Committee.*